-Often, the early signs of preeclampsia are things you mightn’t notice yourself, but your care provider should pick up the symptoms during your prenatal appointments.
+Often, the early signs of this condition are things you might not notice yourself, but your doctor should pick them up during your prenatal appointments.

-As the condition progresses, further symptoms can develop.
-They should be reported to your care provider immediately.
+As the condition progresses, further signs and symptoms can develop.

-- Sudden swelling and weight gain over 1-2 days
+- Sudden swelling (edema) to face or feet, and weight gain over 1-2 days

 - Pain in the abdomen, especially in the upper right side